isiddey/gst-calc/README.md

-# gst-calc
+# GST Calc
 A simple GST Calculator with inventory management.

-Technologies used : Electron, React, Redis.
+Technologies used : Electron, React, PouchDB.

 How to install
 ---------------